 Independent contractors are licenced by council to offer kerbside and door to door collection services.

 - TUESDAY: Maketu, Paengaroa, Pongakawa, Upper Papamoa, Pukehina

 - THURSDAY: Te Puke, Rangiuru, Oropi, Pyes Pa

 - FRIDAY: Katikati, Aongatete

-If you are not in an area where kerbside collection is available please make your own arrangements with a private contractor for a door-to-door service.
-Many rural roads in the Western Bay fall into this category.
+If you are in an area where kerbside collection is not available, please make your own arrangements with a private contractor for a door-to-door service.

 Community Recycling and Greenwaste Centres

-at recycling centres in Te Puke, Katikati and Athenree from 1 July, 2017.
+at recycling centres in Te Puke, Katikati and Athenree.

 Large whiteware items, such as fridges, washing machines,

-driers and stoves, will cost $10 to dispose of.
+driers and stoves, costs $10 to dispose of.
 Smaller whiteware items, such

 |* Loose greenwaste charge is determined by operator measuring the load.|